onap/policy-parent/docs/architecture/architecture.rst

 in the policy set including any models, rules, tasks, or flows in the policy set in the policy implementations.

-Once the Policy Set is loaded, the PAP orders the PDP to enter the life cycle mode that has been specified for it (ACTIVE/SAFE/TEST).
+Once the Policy Set is loaded, the PAP orders the PDP to enter the life cycle mode that has been specified for it (ACTIVE/SAFE*/TEST*).
 The PDP begins to execute policies in the specified mode (see section 2.3.4).

+\* SAFE Mode and TEST Mode will be implemented in future versions of the Policy Framework.

 .. _policy-rollout: